endail/hx711/README.md

 ### AbstractScale

 `SimpleHX711` and `AdvancedHX711` also both inherit from the `AbstractScale` class.
-This is the interface between raw data values from the HX711 module and scale functionality.
+This is the interface between raw data values from the HX711 chip and scale functionality.

 - `Mass::Unit getUnit()` and `void setUnit( Mass::Unit unit )`.
 Gets and sets the default unit the scale will return weights in.
 For example, if set to `Mass::Unit::KG`, the scale will output a weight in kilograms.